florcabral/algorithms-coursework/README.md

 **1.**	Djkistra’s Shortest Path – Amazing Mazes:

-For this project, I implemented Djkistra’s Shortest Path algorithm and used the opencv image manipulation library to solve several mazes in the most efficient way.
-I was not allowed to use memoization to retrieve the shortest path, so my algorithm uses a priority queue that creates the nodes as it goes and later retrace the path to solve the maze.
+For this project, I implemented Djkistra’s Shortest Path algorithm and used the OpenCV computer vision library to solve several mazes in the most efficient way.
+I was not allowed to use memoization to retrieve the shortest path, so my algorithm uses a priority queue that creates the nodes as it goes and later retraces the path to solve the maze.

 **2.**	Dynamic Programming: